Multiple-criteria decision analysis: Solving MCDM problems

 The AHP first decomposes the decision problem into a hierarchy of subproblems.
 Then the decision-maker evaluates the relative importance of its various elements by pairwise comparisons.
 The AHP converts these evaluations to numerical values (weights or priorities), which are used to calculate a score for each alternative (Saaty, 1980).
 A consistency index measures the extent to which the decision-maker has been consistent in her responses.
 AHP is one of the more controversial techniques listed here, with some researchers in the MCDA community believing it to be flawed.
-The underlying mathematics is also more complicated and requires rational analysis, though it has gained some popularity as a result of commercially available software.

 Several papers reviewed the application of MCDM techniques in various disciplines such as fuzzy MCDM, classic MCDM, sustainable and renewable energy, VIKOR technique, transportation systems, service quality, TOPSIS method, energy management problems, e-learning, tourism and hospitality, SWARA and WASPAS methods.

 MCDM methods

 The following MCDM methods are available, many of which are implemented by specialized decision-making software: